ptarmiganlabs/qs-jwt/README.md

 ## What is qs-jwt

 JWTs can be created using various online tools.

 This can be fine during development and testing, but in production scenarious it's not be ideal (should not be accepted - period!) to enter user credentials in some random web page.

 If limited to web based JWT tools it is also difficult or impossible to automate creation of JWTs.
-While not a problem for some it may be a showstopper for others, for example if the JWTs are created with short expiry times and need to be automatically recreated.
+While not a problem for some it may be a showstopper for others, for example if the JWTs are created with short expiry times and/or need to be automatically recreated.

 > *The core idea behind qs-jwt is to simplify JWT creation and make it easier to include JWTs in CI/CD pipelines and similar scenarios.*